Achieved! A Conservation Milestone

-The ranch is located on the north side of Interstate 75 in the City of North Port.
-It connects RV Griffin Preserve with the Longino Preserve through approximately six miles of shared boundaries, and strengthens the 120,000-acre buffer along the Myakka River and the connection between the Myakka and Peace Rivers.
-It is estimated that 60-75% of the property is wetland or within the 100-year flood plain.
-Immense volumes of rainfall collect on the property and feed Snover Waterway and Myakkahatchee Creek, both if which are a critical source of North Port’s drinking water.
+The ranch is located north of Interstate 75 within the City of North Port.
+It connects RV Griffin Preserve with the Longino Preserve through about six miles of shared boundaries, and increases the 120,000-acre buffer surrounding the Myakka River and strengthens the connection between the Myakka and Peace Rivers.
+Immense volumes of rainfall collect on the property and feed the Snover Waterway and RV Griffin reservoirs, both of which are critical sources of North Port’s clean drinking water.

 The property is also nearly pristine, with natural areas in better condition than many public lands.
-Hundreds of wetlands are intermixed with pine flatwood, globally-imperiled dry prairie and other native habitats.
-Given this location and exceptional natural condition, the conservation of Orange Hammock Ranch will have sweeping benefits for regional connectivity, wildlife habitat, water quality, and public recreation.
-This vast land is home to quail, indigo snake, and the Florida black bear.
-The property is connected with 120,000 acres of protected land, making it viable habitat for Florida panther which are now breeding in nearby Babcock-Webb Wildlife Management Area.
+Over 200 wetlands are intermixed with pine flatwood, globally-imperiled dry prairie and other native habitat.
+Given this location and exceptional natural condition, the conservation of Orange Hammock Ranch will have sweeping benefits for regional connectivity, water quality, public recreation, and wildlife habitat.
+This vast land is home to quail, indigo snake and the Florida black bear.
+Importantly, the property is connected with 120,000 acres of protected land, making it viable habitat for Florida panther, which are now breeding in nearby Babcock-Webb Wildlife Management Area.

 Protecting Orange Hammock Ranch is part of our ambitious Myakka Island Conservation Corridor project, striving to preserve 10,000 acres in the Myakka River watershed.
-Join our conservation community and help us protect this ranch and other critical natural lands, forever.
+Join our conservation community and help us protect other critical natural lands, forever.